rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Tideman's ranking: %.3f" % corr['correlation'])
     Fitness of Tideman's ranking: 0.918

 However, this last ranking rule is again in general not scalable to outranking digraphs of larger orders.

-We most useful ranking heuristics for big outranking digraphs remain Kohler's and both, the crisp and the valued, Cpeland rules.
+The most useful ranking heuristics in practice for big outranking digraphs are Kohler's, Copeland's, and the Net-Flows rules.

 Links and appendices